jd1pinoy/ssh_module/README.md

 ssh_module
 ==========

-SSH Terminal for ZPanel Administration Only.
-For CentOS servers only.
+SSH Terminal for ZPanel Administration and CentOS 6+ servers only.